xLPMG/tsunami_lab/docs/source/files/assignments/project.rst

 SConstruct
 ======================

-As a base four our GUI, we decided to use OpenGL, as it is one of or maybe even the most widely compatible and commonly known graphics standard.
+As a base for our GUI, we decided to use OpenGL, as it is one of or maybe even the most widely compatible and commonly known graphics standard.
 We chose the `GLFW <https://www.glfw.org/>`_ implementation as it is cross-platform and also very well known.

 Currently we support building the sources on Linux, MacOS and Windows and therefore had to implement different include processes for each platform: